PurdueIndie/PurdueIndie.github.io/Issues.md

 #Current Issues
 1. The website is 100% not mobile friendly
+	a.
+For the Contact section, we can make it so that it's a grid of 2 x 3 instead of 3 x 2 on the phone
+	b.
+Calendar is good
+	c.
+Podcasts is good
+	d.
+Splash is completely broken
+	e.
+Menu should change on mobile
+	f.
+Games should keep its aspect ratio..
 2. Update the parallax function with the text-shadow so that it grabs the current CSS first (that way we just need to update the CSS for the entire thing to change)

 #Fixed Issues